Claude Code Hands-On (7): Ten Hooks I Actually Use, with the Code

 Picking ten hooks out of the 100 in the reference repo and walking through each: what it does, the actual JS, the settings.json wire-up, and where it bites.
 PreToolUse for safety, PostToolUse for hygiene, the boring ones that earn their keep.

-Chapter 5 was the conceptual tour of hooks.
-This one is the field guide.
-Out of the 100-script reference repo, ten earn their place in every serious project I run.
-Those are the ten I will walk through, with code.
+provided a conceptual tour of hooks.
+This chapter is the field guide.
+From the 100-script reference repo, ten scripts earn their place in every serious project I run.
+I’ll walk through these ten with code.

 All examples assume Node 18+, save scripts to ./hooks/, mark them chmod +x, and wire them in .claude/settings.json like: